gvwilson/sdxjs/en/src/package-manager/index.md

 ### Parsing semantic versions {: .exercise}

-Using the techniques of [%x regex-parser %], write a parser for a subset of the [semantic versioning specification][semver-spec].
+Using the techniques of [%x regex-parser %], write a parser for a subset of the [semantic versioning specification][semver_spec].

 ### Using scoring functions {: .exercise}